chrplr/AIP2015/04_Python_in_a_nutshell/Python_in_a_nutshell.md

 ------------------------------ ------------------------------

-3. You are now talking to ipython.
+3. When you terminal looks like the one of the right, you are  "talking" to ipython.
 Enter the following commands:

 ```python
 	import turtle